sciabarrado/tutorial-app-platform/pres.md

 - The database is available only when running the applicaton
   - You need to initialize it when you start the application
+    - Better is to use:
+      - managed database
-    - You may find useful "migration" libraries
+      - migration libraries

 - The database may start after your application
   - you need to waiting and retry until it is available